Get Instant Access

 Get the help you need in this 4-phase advisory process.
 You'll receive 7 touchpoints with our researchers, all included in your membership.

-Guided Implementation 1: Establish FTM expectations in your organization
+Guided Implementation 1: Establish first-time manager expectations in the organization

-• Call 1: Confirm FTM expectations for your organization and ensure that critical components are being addressed.
+• Call 1: Confirm first-time manager expectations at the organization and ensure critical components are being addressed.

-Guided Implementation 2: Assess the current state of your FTM development initiatives
+Guided Implementation 2: Assess the current state of first-time manager development initiatives

 • Call 1: Analyze data findings to determine gaps in the existing program or initiatives.

-• Call 2: Set goals and metrics for your new FTM development program.
+• Call 2: Set goals and metrics for the new first-time manager development programs.

-Guided Implementation 3: Design your FTM development program
+Guided Implementation 3: Design the first-time manager development program

 • Call 1: Evaluate whether current initiatives are being met and determine how to incorporate or modify existing initiatives.

-• Call 2: Craft an FTM learning path.
+• Call 2: Craft a first-time manager learning path.

 Guided Implementation 4: Implement the program and measure success

-• Call 1: Determine an appropriate FTM program roll-out and communication strategy.
+• Call 1: Determine an appropriate first-time manager program roll-out and communication strategy.

 • Call 2: Analyze data to determine program strengths and areas of improvement.